Last updated April 2026

 As a former prosecutor, Michael White understands how DWLS cases are evaluated — and how early reinstatement, strategic negotiation, and motion practice can dramatically improve outcomes.

-π Call (954) 270-0769 or schedule a confidential consultation today.
+📞 Call (954) 270-0769 or schedule a confidential consultation today.

-β FAQs – After a DWLS Arrest
+❓ FAQs – After a DWLS Arrest

 Will I go to jail for DWLS?

 First-time offenders often avoid jail, but repeat or DUI-based suspensions increase risk.
+For a deeper breakdown, see Can You Go to Jail for DWLS in Florida?.

 Can I fix my license before court?

-In many cases, yes β and doing so improves negotiation leverage.
+In many cases, yes — and doing so improves negotiation leverage.

 Will this become a felony?